dev-seahouse/POS/README.md

 ```

 ## main ideas:
-1. to add new discount, src/utils/discount/discountStrategies.ts need to be modified
+1. Strategy pattern is used, perfect for such case.
+To add new discount type, only src/utils/discount/discountStrategies.ts need to be modified.
-2. javascript Map is used for cart items considering update/remove is frequent and need to be efficiently, otherwise we would have to loop through the cart items to find the item product 'product id' before we can update/delete the cart item.
+2. Map is used for cart items considering update/remove is frequent and need to be efficiently, otherwise we would have to loop through the cart items to find the item product 'product id' before we can update/delete the cart item.